abbreviatedman/react-monorepo/01-intro-to-react/1d-conditional-rendering/exercise/readme.md

 We are going to build a weather-themed React application that demonstrates conditional rendering.
 This exercise will guide you through creating a toy app with various methods of conditional rendering to show different weather conditions like cloud cover, rain, and temperature.
 We'll also use Bootstrap to make our app look visually appealing.

-## Set Up a New Create-React-App Project
+## Set Up a New Vite Project

-1. Open VS Code and then open your terminal from the menus at the top of the screen under `View > Terminal` or use the shortcut key **Ctrl+`**.
+1. Open VS Code and then open the terminal with in the `exercise` directory by right-clicking on this `readme.md` file and selecting **Open in Integrated Terminal**.
-2. In Terminal, type `npx create-react-app weather-conditions-app`.
+2a.
+In Terminal, type `npm vite weather-conditions-app` followed by return.
 Here we are naming our project `weather-conditions-app`.
-Wait while a new project is set up...
-It will display "Happy hacking!" when it's done.
-3. Then in Terminal, type `cd weather-conditions-app` to enter the project folder.
-3a. **Fix the current create-react-app bug** by typing `npm install web-vitals` in the terminal.
-This will install the missing dependency.
+2b.
+It may prompt you if you want to install Vite.
+You can hit return, confirming first that it says `vite` and not a misspelling.
+2c.
+It will prompt you to "Select a Framework".
+Choose React.
+2d.
+It will prompt you to "Select a Variant".
+Choose JavaScript.
+3. Then open the folder in VS Code by choosing File -> Open Folder and selecting the folder `weather-conditions-app`.

 ## Install Bootstrap

 4. Next, let's import Bootstrap, a front-end framework that provides CSS code to make our project beautiful.
-In Terminal, type `npm i bootstrap@5.2.3`.
+Launch a new terminal using Terminal -> New Terminal or using Ctrl+`.
+In your terminal, type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

 ## Import Bootstrap